 Author: Moshood Olawale Fadeyi, Singapore Institute of Technology

-Dr. Moshood Olawale Fadeyi is an Associate Professor at the Singapore Institute of Technology, specialising in Engineering Education Practice for Indoor Air Quality and Sustainable Building Engineering.
+Dr. Moshood Olawale Fadeyi is an Associate Professor at the Singapore Institute of Technology, specialising in cognitive governance and value-oriented diagnostic reasoning and problem solving in indoor air quality and sustainable building engineering, using a research-as-practice approach.
 He is an architect, a Chartered Engineer (UK), and a Chartered Construction Manager (UK), with over 200 publications spanning peer-reviewed research and peer-level public scholarship.
-He is a global leader and pioneering scholar in the development of communication solutions, in the form of cognitive and emotional tools, through practice-based applied educational research to strengthen engineering education practice.
-He plays a leading role in advancing SIT’s global leadership in strengthening human capability through applied research in engineering education practice that enhances cognitive abilities for value-oriented problem solving.
+He is a pioneering global scholar in the development of communication solutions, as cognitive and emotional tools, through research-as-practice, advancing engineering education practice, and strengthening human capability for value-oriented problem-solving.
+Through this work, he contributes to SIT’s global leadership in applied research that enhances cognitive ability and judgement in engineering practice.

 He holds degrees in architecture (BSc, M.Arch), building science (MSc), and engineering (PhD) from Obafemi Awolowo University (Nigeria), the National University of Singapore, and the Technical University of Denmark.
 He is a member of CIBSE, CIOB, and ASHRAE, and a former National Taekwondo Champion in Singapore, reflecting his commitment to excellence across disciplines.